rails/rails/guides/source/upgrading_ruby_on_rails.md

 See [#17227](https://github.com/rails/rails/pull/17227) for more details.

-### ActiveJob jobs now inherit from ApplicationJob by default
+### ActiveJob Now Inherits from ApplicationJob by Default

 In Rails 4.2, an Active Job inherits from `ActiveJob::Base`.
 In Rails 5.0, this behavior has changed to now inherit from `ApplicationJob`.